 In our social media world, it is nearly impossible to travel to a place without stumbling across the famous travel photos that now define it.
 So many places around the world have become famous for their photo ops.
-In Cappadocia, it is breakfast on the rooftop in front of the rising hot air balloons, while in Nusa Penida, it is the peninsula at Kelingking Beach.
-For the island of St. John, it is the twin palms at Maho Bay, the tire swing a Oppenheimer Beach and the view of Trunk Bay.
+In Cappadocia, it is breakfast on the rooftop in front of the rising hot air balloons.
+In Nusa Penida, it is the peninsula at Kelingking Beach.
+In St. John, USVI, it is the twin palms at Maho Bay, the tire swing a Oppenheimer Beach and the view of Trunk Bay.

 Believe it or not in St. John, only one of those three images remains.